romamik/blog.romamik.com/src/content/blog/2025-09-25-typed-eval-picks.md

 }
 ```

-Stop.
-This way we may have different types, and this can be useful in some way, but what if we want to mix different types in one expression?
-For example, we may want to have a constant of type `String` and return it's length?
+This allows expressions of different types, which is useful.
+But what if we want to **mix types in the same expression**?
+For example, what if we have a constant of type `String` and want to return its length?

-Can't we just do this:
+## First Attempt at Mixing Types: Enums

+So far, our engine can only handle one type at a time.
+What if we try to extend the AST with multiple types directly?

 ```rs
 enum Ast {